City of Water and Ink: Decoding Venice through Multi-Modal Semantic Search

 To complement the semantic gaps in the visual data, we integrated two sets of heterogeneous cadastral records: the 1740 Catastici (dot-based rental registers from the late Venetian Republic) and the 1808 Sommarioni (standardized geometric cadastres from the Napoleonic period).
 These textual sources provide socio-economic attributes that cannot be captured visually, such as ownership, rent, and building function.

-Notably, these archival records are not raw scans but preprocessed CSV data with basic geocoding.
-However, they remain at the "symbolic" level—the system knows that a coordinate corresponds to "Lauro" but cannot interpret its socio-economic meaning or link it to visual map features.
+Notably, these archival records are not raw scans but preprocessed TSV/JSON data with basic geocoding.
+However, they remain at the "symbolic" level - the system knows that a record corresponds to "Lauro" but cannot interpret its socio-economic meaning or link it to visual map features.
 Our subsequent work focuses not on basic digitization, but on using embedding techniques to transform these records into deep semantic vectors, enabling cross-modal retrieval.

 Cross-modal Search Strategy